-The cancer drugs included in this analysis were identified by the DINs assigned by Health Canada and by the World Health Organization ATC codes L01 - Antineoplastic agents, L02 - Endocrine therapy (with the exception of Lupron, which is used for the treatment of precocious puberty), L03AA02 - Filgrastim, L03AA13 - Pegfilgrastim, L03AB05 - Interferon alfa-2B, L03AC01 - Aldesleukin, L03AX03 - BCG vaccine, L03AX16 - Plerixafor, L04AX02 - Thalidomide, L04AX04 - Lenalidomide and L04AX06 - Pomalidomide.
+The cancer drugs included in this analysis were identified by the DINs assigned by Health Canada and by the World Health Organization ATC codes L01 - Antineoplastic agents (except nintedanib [L01XE31], which is used for the treatment of idiopathic pulmonary fibrosis), L02 - Endocrine therapy, L03AB05 - Interferon alfa-2B, L03AC01 - Aldesleukin, L03AX03 - BCG vaccine, L04AX02 - Thalidomide, L04AX04 - Lenalidomide and L04AX06 - Pomalidomide.
 It should be noted that some of these drugs are not only used to treat cancer, and because diagnosis information is not available in NPDUIS it is uncertain whether a given claim was for cancer or another indication.
 As a result, spending on cancer drugs is likely overestimated using this approach.